numpy/numpy/doc/source/reference/arrays.ndarray.rst

 <ndarray.strides>` of the array.
 The :term:`column-major` order (used,
-for example, in the Fortran language and in *Matlab*) and :term:`row-major` order (used in C) schemes are just specific kinds of strided scheme, and correspond to the strides:
+for example, in the Fortran language and in *Matlab*) and :term:`row-major` order (used in C) schemes are just specific kinds of strided scheme, and correspond to memory that can be *addressed* by the strides:

 .. math::